smarthomeNG/plugins/webservices/README.md

 ### HTTP PUT

-An HTTP PUT request to the URL sets a value of an item.
+A HTTP PUT request to the URL sets a value of an item.
+Only num, bool and str item types are supported.
+For bool items you can use int values 0 and 1, but also "yes", "no", "y", "n", "true", "false", "t", "f", "on", "off".
+In case you send a string (or a string bool representation), take care it is provided in "...".

 http://<your_server_ip>:<your_backend_port>/rest/item/<item_path>/<value>